nicklepickle/fe-compare/README.md

 #### HTMX
 HTMX is definitely the odd man out.
 In some ways it is comparing apples to bicycles when set along side the other libraries.
-HTMX relies entirely on server side rendering so there is no templating here.
+HTMX relies entirely on server-side rendering so there is no templating here.
 I was surprised how much milage I got out of the hx- attributes.
 Form validation and cookie access were the only features which required writing javascript and even there I was able to take advantage of the htmx JS functions